Garryinio/StockExchangePrediction/README.md

 The predictions are made using ML scripts for regression.
 Forecasting techniques used are: Linear Regression, KNN, AUTO-ARIMA and LSTM.
 This app is made to predict the next day of the current/selected .csv price history using the closing price or 'Close' column.

+Made using Flask.

+Also, the background is an animation using css with @keyframes.

 NOTE: The app is made for scientific research for my Bachelor's Thesis, so DO NOT EXPECT REAL PREDICTIONS.(even that lstm had some good results)

 BEFORE RUN: